Optimized Vectorizing of Building Structures with Switch: High-Efficiency Convolutional Channel-Switch Hybridization Strategy: Method

 \section{Method}

-Swap is a more advanced and efficient algorithm compared with traditional Convolutional Neural Networks (CNNs).
-It leverages a novel swap operator that is implemented using CUDA/C++, which facilitates the efficient communication and exchanges~\cite{guo2022differentiable} of information between neighboring features.
+Switch operator facilitates the efficient communication and exchanges~\cite{guo2022differentiable} of information between neighboring features.
 This approach allows each pixel's features to be blended with those of its neighbors, leading to enhanced accuracy in the reconstruction task.

-Furthermore, Swap incorporates a 1x1 convolutional layer that is utilized to mix the feature channels of each pixel's local neighborhood.
-By doing so, it is able to capture more complex patterns and relationships between neighboring pixels, resulting in improved performance.

-The effectiveness of Swap in the planar graph reconstruction task has been demonstrated through its outstanding performance.
-Its unique combination of a sophisticated swap operator and 1x1 convolutions has been shown to outperform other models in this domain.